TommyChangUMD/ros-jazzy-ros1-bridge-builder/README.md

 - Note2: It takes about 1 GB of memory per logical CPU core to compile the ROS1 bridge.
 So, if your system has only 4 GB of memory but 100 logical CPU cores, it will still use only 4 logical cores for the compilation.
 Now, why does it take so much memory to compile?
 Well, you can blame the overuse of C++ templates...

-## How to create ros-jazzy-ros1-bridge package:
+## How to create ros-jazzy-ros1-bridge package bag:

 See [ROS 2 Jazzy to ROS 1 Noetic bag converter](BagConversion.md).